rancher/fleet/docs/gitops.md

 the Fleet manager.

 Often a more traditional CI approach is much easier than running ArgoCD or Flux.
-For traditional CI one just needs to run `flt test` and `flt apply` as a part of the CI process.
+For traditional CI one just needs to run `fleet test` and `fleet apply` as a part of the CI process.
 An example doing this with GitHub Actions is below.

 GitOps Patterns